 Hon.
 Jan R. Jurden Hon.
 David B. McBride Hon.
-Peter C. Schwartzkopf January 15, 2019 Page 8 of 8 save many more Delaware homeowners from unnecessary foreclosures, increase the stability of our neighborhoods, and improve the housing market in Delaware.
-Respectfully, Christian Douglas Wright Director of Consumer Protection Delaware Department of Justice cc: Hon.
-John C. Carney, Jr.

-Hon.
-Thomas R. Carper

-Hon.
-Christopher A. Coons

-Hon.
-Lisa Blunt Rochester
+Peter C. Schwartzkopf August 28, 2019 Page 8 of 8 this difficult life event and, in many cases, helped to prevent the filing of foreclosure actions against these homeowners.
+The Department of Justice is ready to meet the continuing demands from high foreclosure volumes and participation in the Mediation Program.
+When foreclosure cases are filed and served, homeowners are promptly scheduled for mediation dates throughout the State, and borrowers have the opportunity to have a meaningful conversation with their lender/servicer before the judicial foreclosure proceeds.
+Increasing participation and success rates of the Mediation Program will save many more Delaware homeowners from unnecessary foreclosures, increase the stability of our neighborhoods, and improve the housing market in Delaware.
+Respectfully, Owen P. Lefkon, Director Fraud and Consumer Protection Division Delaware Department of Justice cc: Hon.
+John C. Carney, Jr. Hon.
+Thomas R. Carper Hon.
+Christopher A. Coons Hon.
+Lisa Blunt Rochester Sec.

-Sec.
 Anas Ben Addi